MSU Bug House

 Did you know that a cricket's ears are on its knees?
 That a fly has taste buds on its feet?
 Or, that an ant can lift 50 times its own body weight, the equivalent of a human lifting two small cars?
 Let the Department of Entomology's Bug House surprise and educate your group about the wonders of the insect world.

 The MSU Bug House is located in rooms 146-147 of the Natural Science building.
-Tours are held Monday through Friday from 9 am to 5 pm, by appointment only.
+Tours are held by appointment only and can be arranged by contacting the Department of Entomology Bug House.

 Come and see why we truly live in the age of insects.